Fornost461/special-octo-disco/README.md

 * [space]: play / pause

 Note: if you resize the game window, you should reload `index.html`, otherwise the game may be distorted.

+The code does not use an internet connection, it is supposed to work locally.
 ### About this project
 This is an attempt to familiarize myself with `<canvas/>`.
-I have some experience in programming but not much in JavaScript, so my code is far from optimal.
-The code does not use an internet connection, it works locally.
+I have some experience in programming but not much with JavaScript, so my code is far from optimal.

 ![Public domain](http://i.creativecommons.org/p/zero/1.0/88x31.png)
 The license is [CC0](http://creativecommons.org/publicdomain/zero/1.0/), which means you should _not_ ask for my permission if you want to reuse these files, nor cite me as having authored them.
 Feel free to copy, improve and build better things from them!